HazyResearch/deepdive/doc/inference.md

 <a name="gibbs" href="#"></a>
-Exact inference is an intractable problem on factor graphs, but a commonly used method for inference is **Gibbs sampling**: the process starts from a random possible world and iterates over each variable `v`, computing a new value for it according to a probability computed by taking into account the factor functions of the factors that `v` is connected to and the values of the variables connected to such factors (this is known as the *Markov blanket* of `v`), then the process moves to a different variable and iterates.
+Exact inference is an intractable problem on factor graphs, but a commonly used method in this domain is **Gibbs sampling**.
+The process starts from a random possible world and iterates over each variable `v`, updating its value by taking into account the factor functions of the factors that `v` is connected to and the values of the variables connected to those factors (this is known as the *Markov blanket* of `v`).
 After enough iterations over the random variables, we can compute the number of iterations during which each variable had a specific value and use the ratio between this quantity and the total number of iterations as an estimate of the probability of the variable